 Managing blocked or trusted users, Admins and Mods

-You can easily manage moderators, adminstrators and blocked users by tapping on the channel avatar to open the channel profile.
+You can easily manage moderators, adminstrators and blocked or trusted users by tapping on the channel profile picture to open the channel profile.
 There, you will see lists for blocked users, users prohibited from talking, trusted users, moderators, and administrators.
-Select a list and tap on the avatar or long press on the names of the moderators, admins, or users you want to change or remove from the list.
+Select a list and tap on the user's profile picture or long press on the username to manage the account.

 As an owner or admin in a channel, you can send out channel alerts with optional text to inform subscribers about current topics being discussed or upcoming events on the channel.
 To send a channel alert:

-2. Indicate who should receive the alert and type your message.
+- Indicate who should receive the alert and type your message.
 Select either Connected to the channel or All

 Channel alerts will not be sent to subscribers unless they opt-in first.
 To opt-in, subscribers should use these steps from the channel talk screen:

-1. Select Settings icon (2 gears) at lower right corner of channel talk screen.
+- Select Volume/Channel alert icon at lower right corner of channel talk screen

 Deleting a channel from Channels list